empalmer/cleverly/README.md

 ```

 $Y$ is a data frame of 12 counts with a column of time and a column of
 individual.
-Z is a vector of binary external variables.
-This is the
+In this example, $Z$ is a vector of binary external
+variables, although in general it can be categorical, binary, or
-expected format of data input for this algorithm.
-Make sure your usage
-matches this format.
+continuous, and can be a matrix.
+This is the expected format of data
+input for this algorithm.
+Make sure your usage matches this format.

 ## Run algorithm: